Contraction Calculator: What It Is and How It Works?

 A contraction is synonymous with every woman who is in the family way.
 One of the most prominent and reliable signs is that of experiencing contractions.
 A pregnant woman starts experiencing them from about the fourth month of her pregnancy.
 During a contraction, a woman experiences the tightening and relaxing activity of her uterus muscles.
 Contractions are known to become more frequent as you approach the date of giving birth.
 The intensity of each contraction indicates how actively your body is working towards dilating the cervix for a smooth passage of the baby.
+If you are about to go into labour, a contraction timer is more precise than a clock or stopwatch and helps calculate contractions to determine whether or not you should go to the hospital for delivery.

 What Is Contraction During Labor?

 A contraction calculator is also popularly referred to as a tracker or timer.
 It provides you with accurate measurements and timing of the contractions you experience.
-Measuring the time frame and the frequency indicates the precise stage of pregnancy labor.
+Measuring the time frame and the frequency indicates the precise stage of pregnancy labour.
 This is easy to operate and can be used by every expectant mother within the comfort of her home.
 A majority of first-time-to-be mothers get confused with the type of contractions they experience.
 Most women begin to experience irregular contractions in the fourth month of pregnancy.
 These are pain-free but make the abdomen feel quite tight, which can cause discomfort.
 These are false contractions and are the result of fatigue or dehydration.
-Better known as Braxton-Hicks contractions, a woman can drink a lot of water, rest, and have a frequent change of position.
+Better known as Braxton-Hicks contractions, a woman can drink a lot of water, rest, and have a frequent change of position (1).

 What Are Preterm Labor Contractions?